01. About firmware and hardware versions

 Warning: Over-tightening of the gas-output cut-off can damage or prematurely wear out the reduction-valve seat.

-It is possible to change select properties of the analyzer in the basic mode (measuring of He/O2) in Menu/Preferences.
+It is possible to change select properties of the analyzer in the basic mode (measuring of O2) in Menu/Preferences.
 Individual parameters have the following significance:

 Brightness of the display in the scale of 1 to 127.
 The selection of low brightness (1) preserves the battery; the highest brightness (127) is suitable for use in strongly lit places.
 For temporarily increasing the display’s brightness, simply hold down the pressed | ˄ | key.

-When activating the Heighten brightness option, the brightness is automatically increased to maximum if the analyzer is powered with an external power-supply adapter.
+When activating the Backlight boost option, the brightness is automatically increased to maximum if the analyzer is powered with an external power-supply adapter.

 Notice: Meters and feet are indicated as units of depth, though in reality this concerns hydrostatic pressure (pressure at the indicated depth in seawater).

-The Menu/Gas properties setting is available in the gas-mixing calculation and simulation modes.
-Individual parameters have the following significance:
+The Menu/Gas mix solver - menu/Gas properties setting is available in the gas-mixing calculation and simulation modes Individual parameters have the following significance:

 When the battery is close to discharged, connect the analyzer with provided cable to any USB charger or a computer USB port Full charge takes approximately three hours.